-Discussion: Our findings suggest that 4 days of treatment are sufficient for the treatment of CRPS of the lower extremities.
-For the upper extremities, >4 days may be required.
+Discussion: Our findings suggest that four days of treatment are sufficient for the treatment of CRPS of the lower extremities.
+For the upper extremities, more than four days may be required.
 Our study is the first to utilize quantitative sensory testing to direct the treatment of a chronic pain disorder.

-Key Words: complex regional pain syndrome, hyperalgesia, ketamine, pain thresholds, reflex sympathetic dystrophy
+Keywords: Complex regional pain syndrome; hyperalgesia; ketamine; pain thresholds; reflex sympathetic dystrophy